 The ground floor bathroom is finished to a high specification, with a Duravit bathroom suite.
 There is a bath and integrated shower, washbasin and WC.
-High grade, Egyptian cotton bed linen and towels are provided.
+Christy bath and hand towels are provided.

-The main living/dining area is spacious, with a comfortable seating area and log burner.
+The main living/dining area is spacious, with a comfortable seating area and log burner - an initial basket of logs is provided, plus kindling and fire lighters.
 There is a large, wall-mounted TV with Freeview and internet TV.
 In addition, there is a DVD player and a selection of DVDs for you to choose from.
 The dining table is situated near to the kitchen and sits up to 8 comfortably.
-Two walls are mostly covered with book shelves and we have plenty for you to read!
+Two walls are mostly covered with bookshelves and we have plenty for you to read!

 Outside there is an attractive garden area, bordered by willow fencing.
-There is a wooden garden table and chairs with umbrella, that sits on a sheltered terrace, plus a small lawn and we provide a BBQ in the summer months.
+There is a wooden garden table and chairs with parasol, that sits on a sheltered terrace, plus a small lawn. we provide a BBQ in the summer months.
+From the back garden you can easily access Cley High Street and all its lovely attractions.

 The local area itself has lots of things for younger children to do, including crabbing at Blakeney, the seal trips from Morston and Blakeney Quays, plus within walking distance of the barn is a small playground.
 North Norfolk itself is full of fun activities for children and we have details within the barn.